GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

 ## Before you begin

-This guide assumes you have owner IAM permissions for your Google project.
+This guide assumes that you have owner IAM permissions for your Google Cloud project.
 In production, you do not require owner permission.

 1. [Select or create a Google Cloud project](https://console.cloud.google.com/projectselector2).